YellowJacketLinux/GCC-Bootstrap/README.md

 Step One: Build Ada enabled GCC 7.5.0 in CentOS 7.9
 ---------------------------------------------------

-CentOS 7.9 (my host for building 11.3) has an ancient GCC 4.8.5 but it does have Ada support.
+CentOS 7.9 (my host for building LFS 11.3) has an ancient GCC 4.8.5 but it does have Ada support.

 Using that GCC, I built a vanilla (unpatched) GCC 7.5.0 with Ada